conestack/sphinx-conestack-theme/docs/source/usage.rst

         'logo_height': '40px'
     }

-A logo can be any .svg or image files (.png, .jpeg, etc).

 External links
 ~~~~~~~~~~~~~~

-You can link to your twitter, github, pypi, gitlab or npm account
+You can link to your twitter, github, gitlab, pypi or npm account in the header
-in the header by inserting the link in the corresponding variable.
+by inserting the URL in the corresponding variable.

 .. code-block:: python